carmelolg/SBAMo/README.md

 ## API Documentation

 The APIs are documented with Swagger.
-Once the microservice is running, you can access the API documentation at the following URL:
+Once the monolith is running, you can access the API documentation at the following URL:

 http://localhost:8080/swagger-ui/index.html